Pasco County Football ‘Super 7’ Poll

-1. Zephyrhills Bulldogs: 5-0 record; This week, at home versus No. 2 Wiregrass Ranch
+1. Wiregrass Ranch Bulls: 4-1 record; This week, at home versus Tampa Bay Tech

-5. Zephyrhills Christian Academy Warriors: 3-1 record; This week, at home versus Zarephath Academy
+5. Hudson Cobras: 5-1 record; This week, at home versus Nature Coast

 Andy Villamarzo can be reached at andyvillamarzo@gmail.com and follow him on Twitter @avillamarzo.